 Airsoft Gun Modding and Upgrade Guide

 After skirmishing with your cool AEG a couple of times, you'll get so hooked that you may want to invest some time and effort into leveling it up.
 Here are a few crucial tips that you should consider to get the most out of your AEG upgrade for a durable and flawless performance.
-Assuming you either have a mid-level or high-end AEG, upgrades can be done both internally and externally.
+Assuming you either have a mid-level or high-end AEG such as the Lancer Tactical LT-19, upgrades can be done both internally and externally.
 In case what you use is a plastic Dick's Sporting Goods or Walmart Softair type you should invest your money into a quality weapon rather than upgrades.
-You should first start by upgrading to a brand-new gun before you continue reading this piece.
+You should first start by upgrading to a brand-new gun such as the Lancer Tactical M4 Generation 2 before you continue reading this piece.
 Even so, I have to admit that even the CYMA, DBoys, and JG rifles can only be upgraded up to a certain degree; for instance, you can't just throw in 150% spring to your M16 Airsoft and suddenly turn it into a sniper level 450 FPS BB monster spitter.

 Figure 1: Airsoft Gun Assembly Source: Gohnarch at the German language Wikipedia, Airsoftgun Einzelteile, CC BY-SA 3.0

 Generally, most guys believe that upgrading airsoft guns isn't really necessary, especially if you carry out proper cleaning maintenance procedures as we previously discussed in several posts here.
 After all, since you paid handsomely for your gun, you should do your best to get your money's worth from the use of your piece.
 True enough, ‘if it ain't broke, don't fix it'.